bosco-aosp/computational-genomics-platform/index.md

 ---

-# Introduction
+# Platform components
 {:.no_toc}

-The Computational Genomics Platform offers diversified solutions for the analysis of genomic data:
+Here, you find a description of the Computational Genomics Platform at IRCCS AOUBO.
+The platform offers diversified solutions for the analysis of genomic data:
 - _**Command Line Interface (CLI)**_ to run bioinformatic tools.
-The system componenents through which the users interact with the CLI are mainly:
+The systems through which the users interact with the CLI are mainly:
   - [_**Slurm**_](https://slurm.schedmd.com/documentation.html), the resource management and job scheduling system
   - [_**Snakemake**_](https://snakemake.readthedocs.io/en/stable/), the workflow management system
   - [_**Conda**_](https://docs.conda.io/en/latest/), the package and environment management system